 Have you ever organized a closet and it turned messy really quick because you had to go digging to find an item?
 I will admit that having the best organizational tools for the situation does help!
 But I like to decide which items you think you will be using on a regular basis.
 These are the items that you should place in the front or at eye level, easily accessible.

 I like to use pull-out drawers in my kitchen cabinets and under our bathroom sinks.
 Bathroom cabinets can end up being an endless abyss and you will never find an item again!
 When I use baskets that can be pulled out and even multilevel baskets it helps keep things accessible and organized.
 In our house in Ohio, we had custom pull-outs made for our bathroom from Costco.
 They were great!
-They were very similar to the ones below that you can find at Wayfair.
+They were very similar to the ones below that you can find at the Container Store.

 If I am being honest many years ago, I had a difficult time getting rid of my “things”.
 I had the philosophy of what if I need it down the line.
 It was so freeing to get rid of clutter and organize.
 I love to keep items that have a special meaning to me.
 Especially if it was given to me by someone special.
 But we need to give some thought to items that are just sitting in a box that we may never look at again.
 Can we repurpose the item so that it is placed somewhere that can be seen and bring us good memories often?
 But this is a different blog post entirely!
 Lol!